Bursting with flavor, spicy shrimp are amazing and so easy to make. They're ready in 15 minutes!

 - A generous pinch of cumin is very good in this recipe.

-Sometimes I serve them over cauliflower rice, mashed cauliflower, or on a bed of green leaves such as spinach or arugula.
-You can also use them in salads, in tacos, or in wraps.
+I usually serve spicy shrimp on plates with just about any side dish (microwave broccoli is especially easy).
+Sometimes, I serve them over cauliflower rice, mashed cauliflower, or on a bed of green leaves such as spinach or arugula, as shown in the photo below.
+You can also use them in salads, tacos, or wraps.

-You can keep the leftovers in the fridge, in a shallow airtight container, for up to three days.
-I like to use them cold in a shrimp salad, but you can also gently reheat them in the microwave on 50% power.
+You can keep the leftovers in the fridge in a shallow, airtight container for up to three days.
+I like to use them cold in a shrimp salad, but you can also gently reheat them in the microwave, covered, at 50% power.

 Ingredients